Accessing Our Services

 DLDI (Dougherty Leadership Development Institute)

 Started in 1991 in conjunction with Leadership Albany alumni, Rehabilitation Services, and members of the private business sector, Dougherty Leadership Development Institute integrates persons with disabilities and non-disabled persons into the leadership community thereby empowering them to have even more influence over their lives.
+Apply here to join 2018's class.

 High School/High Tech